ProQual Level 2 Certificate in Healthcare and Social Care Support Skills

 Target Audience and Participants

-The ProQual Level 2 Certificate in Healthcare and Social Care Support Skills is designed for individuals who want to start or strengthen their career in care.
-This accredited Level 2 healthcare and social care qualification is ideal for:
+The ProQual Level 2 Certificate in Healthcare and Social Care Support Skills is designed for individuals who want to start or build a career in the UK healthcare and social care sector.
+It is suitable for learners who are interested in supporting people in hospitals, care homes, or community care settings.

 Career & Learning Benefits

-• Teamwork and professional collaboration in healthcare and social care settings
+• Improves job opportunities in healthcare and social care support roles

-• Understanding of healthcare and social care standards in the UK
+• Develops clear understanding of healthcare and social care support duties

-• Awareness of ethical and professional responsibilities in care work
+• Encourages responsible and professional behaviour in care settings

-• Knowledge of workplace health, safety, and compliance requirements
+• Builds awareness of health, safety, and safeguarding practices

-• Pathways to higher qualifications in healthcare and social care
+• Provides a strong foundation for further study in healthcare and social care

 Need More Information?